Practice Foundations is a monthly public sector community of practice hosted online by The Auckland Co-Design Lab and Healthy Families Far North.

 Wednesday 7 May, 9:30-11:00am

-Place-based evidence with Dr Ingrid Burkett
+Place-based approaches with Dr Ingrid Burkett

 Wednesday 4 June, 9:30-11:00am